jtdor/build-deb-action/README.md

 By default, these packages are installed without their recommended dependencies.
 To change this, pass `--install-recommends` in [`apt-opts`](#apt-opts).

 Optional and empty by default.

+#### `extra-docker-args`
+Additional command-line arguments passed to `docker run` when the build container is started.
+This might be needed if specific volumes or network settings are required.

+Optional and empty by default.